 However not before 2015/2016 , the real exchange on the topic began.
 The book "Promise Me You'll Shoot Yourself: The Downfall of Ordinary Germans, 1945" by Florian Huber came to the bookstores in 2016, later in 2017 "Expulsion from Paradise" - a novel by Demmin artist Karl Schlösser.
 Suddenly there were articles in all the big magazines, newspapers and many TV channels.
 At the same time the shooting for the movie "About Life in Demmin" began, which made its way into the German cinemas in 2018, and became a huge success.

-These neo-Nazis exploit this tragedy, these dead children, women, and men every year on the Day of Liberation, May 8, for their own purposes.
-This so-called «grieve march « includes a torchlight procession of several hundreds of neo-Nazis through the city center of Demmin and ends with speeches on the banks of the Peene river that are bursting with patriotism and war rhetoric.
+These neo-Nazis however now exploit this tragedy, these dead children, women, and men every year on the Day of Liberation, May 8, for their own sickening purposes.
+They are twisting history with a so-called «grieve march « in which a procession of several hundreds of neo-Nazis, holding torches maches through the city center of Demmin and finishes their apparent devotion with speeches on the banks of the Peene river - full of the typical patriotism and war rhetoric that you know from those NS speeches in the 1930s.

 The fewest of these participants are from Demmin, but the event is orchestrated and organised by the right wing parties and groups every year.

-These patriots with their sunglasses, their shaved heads, tattooed bodies sport prints of Volkstod (national death), Angriff (attack) Ostpreussen (Eastern Prussia) and Thor Steinar often in the Nazi Tannenberg font on their black sweaters.
-They are marching with their torches, Vorpommern and Germany flags past the survivors.
-They are marching along the few who know what it was like to have lived during this time and who now have to reluctantly watch these people and their fake remembrance.
+These are the apparent guardians of the dead with sunglasses, shaved heads, tattooed bodies who wear Volkstod (national death), Angriff (attack) Ostpreussen (Eastern Prussia) and Thor Steinar shirts often in the Nazi Tannenberg fonts.
+They are marching with their torches, Vorpommern and Germany flags past the survivors these days.
+They are marching along the houses of the few who know what it was like to have lived in Nazi times, those who do not want it ever to happen again.
+Those who now have to reluctantly watch these people lit torches and who can do nothing to stop this fake remembrance.

 With their black boots they trample on the memory of those who they pretend to commemorate.